melanieritchot/Anne-of-Green-Gables-eBook/V3AnneofGreenGables.md

 Anne went to town the following Monday and on Wednesday Diana haunted the post office, as agreed, and got her letter.

 ::: {.note}
-“Dearest Diana” [wrote Anne],
+Dearest Diana” [wrote Anne],

-“Here it is Tuesday night and I’m writing this in the library at Beechwood.
+Here it is Tuesday night and I’m writing this in the library at Beechwood.
 Last night I was horribly lonesome all alone in my room and wished so much you were with me.
 I couldn’t ‘cram’ because I’d promised Miss Stacy not to, but it was as hard to keep from opening my history as it used to be to keep from reading a story before my lessons were learned.

-“This morning Miss Stacy came for me and we went to the Academy, calling for Jane and Ruby and Josie on our way.
+This morning Miss Stacy came for me and we went to the Academy, calling for Jane and Ruby and Josie on our way.
 Ruby asked me to feel her hands and they were as cold as ice.
 Josie said I looked as if I hadn’t slept a wink and she didn’t believe I was strong enough to stand the grind of the teacher’s course even if I did get through.
 There are times and seasons even yet when I don’t feel that I’ve made any great headway in learning to like Josie Pye!

-“When we reached the Academy there were scores of students there from all over the Island.
+When we reached the Academy there were scores of students there from all over the Island.
 The first person we saw was Moody Spurgeon sitting on the steps and muttering away to himself.
 Jane asked him what on earth he was doing and he said he was repeating the multiplication table over and over to steady his nerves and for pity’s sake not to interrupt him, because if he stopped for a moment he got frightened and forgot everything he ever knew, but the multiplication table kept all his facts firmly in their proper place!

-“When we were assigned to our rooms Miss Stacy had to leave us.
+When we were assigned to our rooms Miss Stacy had to leave us.
 Jane and I sat together and Jane was so composed that I envied her.
 No need of the multiplication table for good, steady, sensible Jane!
 I wondered if I looked as I felt and if they could hear my heart thumping clear across the room.
 Then a man came in and began distributing the English examination sheets.
 My hands grew cold then and my head fairly whirled around as I picked it up.
 Just one awful moment—Diana, I felt exactly as I did four years ago when I asked Marilla if I might stay at Green Gables—and then everything cleared up in my mind and my heart began beating again—I forgot to say that it had stopped altogether!—for I knew I could do something with *that* paper anyhow.

-“At noon we went home for dinner and then back again for history in the afternoon.
+At noon we went home for dinner and then back again for history in the afternoon.
 The history was a pretty hard paper and I got dreadfully mixed up in the dates.
 Still, I think I did fairly well today.
 But oh, Diana, tomorrow the geometry exam comes off and when I think of it it takes every bit of determination I possess to keep from opening my Euclid.
 If I thought the multiplication table would help me any I would recite it from now till tomorrow morning.

-“I went down to see the other girls this evening.
+I went down to see the other girls this evening.
 On my way I met Moody Spurgeon wandering distractedly around.
 He said he knew he had failed in history and he was born to be a disappointment to his parents and he was going home on the morning train; and it would be easier to be a carpenter than a minister, anyhow.
 I cheered him up and persuaded him to stay to the end because it would be unfair to Miss Stacy if he didn’t.
 Sometimes I have wished I was born a boy, but when I see Moody Spurgeon I’m always glad I’m a girl and not his sister.

-“Ruby was in hysterics when I reached their boardinghouse; she had just discovered a fearful mistake she had made in her English paper.
+Ruby was in hysterics when I reached their boardinghouse; she had just discovered a fearful mistake she had made in her English paper.
 When she recovered we went uptown and had an ice cream.
 How we wished you had been with us.

-“Oh, Diana, if only the geometry examination were over!
+Oh, Diana, if only the geometry examination were over!
 But there, as Mrs. Lynde would say, the sun will go on rising and setting whether I fail in geometry or not.
 That is true but not especially comforting.
 I think I’d rather it didn’t go on if I failed!

-“Yours devotedly,
+Yours devotedly,

-“Anne”
+Anne
 :::

 The geometry examination and all the others were over in due time and Anne arrived home on Friday evening, rather tired but with an air of chastened triumph about her.
 Diana was over at Green Gables when she arrived and they met as if they had been parted for years.